hundeo:

 You should tell the vet everything that you have noticed about your pelt-nose's behavior in the last few days.
 This will help to narrow down the possible causes.

 If the cause is known or at least suspected, it can be treated.
-In the case of a bacterial infectious disease, for example, your four-legged friend can be given antibiotics.
+For example, in the case of a bacterial infectious disease, your dog can be given antibiotics.

 The body temperature returns to completely normal at the latest when the disease that caused the fever has been combated.